 Deposit Review

-NOTL Hydro will review every Customer’s security deposit at least once in a calendar year to determine whether the entire amount of the security deposit is to be returned to the Customer as the Customer is now deemed to qualify as having a good payment history or whether the amount of the security deposit is to be adjusted based on a re-calculation of the maximum amount of the security deposit from updated bill history.
+NOTL Hydro will review every Customer’s security deposit at least once in a calendar year to determine whether the entire amount of the security deposit is to be returned to the Customer as the Customer is now in a position to be exempt from paying or whether the amount of the security deposit is to be adjusted based on a re-calculation of the maximum amount of the security deposit from updated bill history.

+Residential Customer

 Where a residential Customer has paid a security deposit in instalments, NOTL Hydro shall conduct a review of the Customer’s security deposit in the calendar year in which the anniversary of the first instalment occurs and thereafter at the next review.

-A Customer may, no earlier than 12 months after the payment of a security deposit or the making of a prior demand for a review, demand in writing that NOTL Hydro undertake a review to determine whether the entire amount of the security deposit is to be returned to the Customer as the Customer is now in a position that it would be exempt from paying a security deposit by virtue of a good payment history or a low-income designation or whether the amount of the security deposit is to be adjusted based on a re-calculation of credit ratings or competitive electricity costs.
+A Customer may, no earlier than 12 months after the payment of a security deposit or the making of a prior demand for a review, demand in writing that NOTL Hydro undertake a review to determine whether the entire amount of the security deposit is to be returned to the Customer as the Customer is now in a position that it would be exempt from paying a security deposit or whether the amount of the security deposit is to be adjusted based on a recalculation of the maximum amount of the security deposit.

+Residential Customer Where a residential customer has paid a security deposit in instalments, the customer shall not be entitled to request a review of the security deposit until 12 months after the first installment was paid.

+NOTL Hydro shall give notice to all residential customers, at least annually, that any residential customer that qualifies as an eligible low-income customer may request and receive a refund of any security deposit previously paid by the customer, after application of the security deposit to any outstanding arrears on the customer’s account.

+Low Income

+Where an eligible low-income customer requests a refund of a security deposit previously paid to NOTL Hydro by the customer, NOTL Hydro shall advise the customer within 10 days of the request that the balance remaining after application of the security deposit to any outstanding arrears will be credited to his or her account where the remaining amount is less than one month’s average billing or, where the remaining amount is equal to or greater than one month’s average billing, the customer may elect to receive the refund by cheque NOTL Hydro shall issue a cheque within 11 days of the customer requesting payment by cheque.

+Where NOTL Hydro determines in conducting a review that some or all of the security deposit is to be returned to the customer, NOTL Hydro shall promptly return this amount to the customer by crediting the customer’s account or otherwise.

+Large Use

+In the case of a customer in a Large Use rate class, where the customer is now in a position that it would be exempt from paying a security deposit, the distributor is only required to return 50% of the security deposit held by the distributor.

+Where the distributor determines in conducting a review that the maximum amount of the security deposit is to be adjusted upward, the distributor may require the customer to pay this additional amount at the same time the customer’s next regular bill comes due

+Residential